Long Point Walsingham Forest Priority Place

 Welcome to the Long Point Walsingham Forest, Ontario's first Priority Place

-A significant portion of the Long Point Biosphere reserve, located in Norfolk County on the North shore of Lake Erie, has been chosen as a “Priority Place” for conservation by the federal government.
+A significant portion of the Long Point Biosphere Region, located in Norfolk County on the North shore of Lake Erie, has been chosen as a “Priority Place” for conservation by the federal government.
 It is one of 11 Priority Places identified in Canada and the only one so far identified in Ontario.

 The Long Point Walsingham Forest (LPWF) Priority Place was selected by Environment and Climate Change Canada because of its high biodiversity, large number of species at risk, highly-engaged local conservation community and significant environmental pressures.
 Federal and provincial governments are working with local conservation partners and stakeholders to develop and implement a Conservation Action Plan.